-Three CEOs walk away from Trump after Charlottesville
+Fourth executive walks away from Trump after Charlottesville

-The chief executives of Merck, Under Armour and Intel all quit a presidential manufacturing council on Monday after Trump took two days to denounce white supremacy.
+The president of a manufacturing association has become the fourth executive to walk away from President Trump after he took two days to denounce white supremacy.

-Most notable was Kenneth Frazier of Merck (MRK), one of the most prominent black executives in the United States, who said the nation's leaders "must honor our fundamental values by clearly rejecting expressions of hatred, bigotry and group supremacy."
+Scott Paul, head of the Alliance for American Manufacturing, quit Trump's manufacturing council on Tuesday.
+He said on Twitter it was "the right thing for me to do."

+He joined the CEOs of Merck, Under Armour and Intel, who all left the council Monday.
+The group, which Trump established in January with about two dozen members, is supposed to meet occasionally to offer the president advice on job growth.

 The aftermath of the violence at a neo-Nazi and white nationalist rally in Charlottesville, Virginia, represents the latest break between Trump, who sold himself as a businessman president, and leaders of corporate America.